Acren/AutoSettings-Docs/docs/settings.md

 Auto Settings is built on top of Unreal’s Console Variable (CVar) system, so adding a new setting always requires a CVar to exist for that setting.
 Unreal has hundreds of CVars built in which can be exposed with Auto Settings.

-There many common settings already implemented in the [example project](/example-project).
+There are many common settings already implemented in the [example project](/example-project).

 For a full list of CVars in the engine, check **Help > Console Variables** in the editor.

-There are cases in which you might want to expose something as a setting that isn’t built into Unreal by default, for example audio levels.
+There are also cases in which you might want to expose something as a setting that isn’t built into Unreal by default, for example audio levels.

 There are a few components to doing this: